awsdocs/amazon-kendra-developer-guide/doc_source/data-source-google-drive.md

 # Using a Google Workspace Drive data source<a name="data-source-google-drive"></a>

 You can use an Amazon Kendra data source to connect to Google Workspace Drive to index the documents stored there\.
-For a walk\-through of how to use Google Workspace Drive in the console, see [Getting started with a Google Workspace Drive data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-google.html)\.
+To use Google Drive in the console, go to the [Amazon Kendra console](https://console.aws.amazon.com/kendra/), select your index and then select **Data sources** from the navigation menu to add Google Drive\.

 Amazon Kendra indexes the documents stored in shared drives as well as the documents stored in user My Drives\.
 By default, Amazon Kendra indexes all documents in your Google Drive\.
 You can exclude documents from the index based on the ID of a shared drive, the user that owns the document, the MIME type of the document, or their path\.